skift-org/skift/manual/10-utilities/displayctl.md

 ## Description

-Get or Set the screen resolutions.
+Get or set the screen resolutions.